Dear Freshman: Time

 - Time with friends

-My priorities have shifted a little since making my list, I think.
+My priorities have shifted since making my list.
 You can adjust the list whenever you need to.
 Your priorities will also probably look different than mine.
-Most people don't have the number of medical conditions and corresponding medications I do.
 Many students, unlike me, play sports.
 Some people prioritize time visiting nearby family over time with friends from their dorm.
 You might have a job on campus or a position in school government.
 Think through all the people, academic activities, extracurriculars, and other commitments in your life, and put them in order.